Join us as we share stories and insights from New Zealand and abroad that can boost our policy making.

 What makes great policy?
 Or what makes policy great?
 Follow our blog for our posts on initiatives from New Zealand and abroad – there’s a lot they can teach us about improving policy capability and the quality of our policy advice.
 Tune in for discussion on the challenges we face, both here and overseas.
 We’ll also be sharing lessons that we can learn from other professions.

 Please contribute!
 We’d love to hear from you.
 Any questions, comments or suggestions are welcomed at email@example.com.
-Please also email us if you want to receive updates when we publish a new post.

 You can also use our Blog search if you know what you’re looking for.

 Blogs are written either by Policy Project team members, individuals involved in Policy Project governance, or other guest bloggers with views of interest to policy practitioners.
 They are writing in their individual capacity and the views are not necessarily a “DPMC” view.
 Please read our disclaimer.